lanl/cimmid_integration_pipeline/README.md

 # Toy Integration Model

-TO DO: Add `setup.sh` that needs to be run first time we run experiment from a new directory/server to create required directories, set up virtual environment, git clone code/models, etc.
+When running integrated model (or experiment) first time from a new directory (or cluster), run following to create required directories, set up virtual environment, git clone code/models, etc.

+    ./setup.sh PATH_TO_MINICONDA_INSTALLATION (e.g., '/projects/cimmid/miniconda3' for Darwin)

 To run an experiment, run following: